AndileNdlovu911/StudentManagement/README.md

 # About
 A simple Student Management system created using PL/SQL and Oracle SQL developer.
-This project gave me an understanding on how to use PL/SQL procedures and conditionals.

 # Functionalities
 On this program you can add, update, view enrolled students and delete student(s) using SQL.